 The troilite inclusions, a cross-section of which is pictured above, form parallel, sausage-shaped formations within the meteorite and are derived from a trapped melt component.
 These troilite inclusions represent 5.6 vol% of the total mass of Cape York.
 A simple fractional crystallization model for the IIIAB group gives an estimate for the initial S-content of the molten core of 12 (±1.5) wt%, and indicates that most of the core material formed from the later crystallized, S-rich residual liquid is not represented in our collections (N. Chabot, 2004).
 Low-density phosphates and high-density metal grains are present in the troilite nodules opposite each other, reflecting the direction of the gravitational field on the parent body.
 The nitride carlsbergite [CrN] was first discovered in the Cape York meteorite.
 Notably, an undifferentiated silicate inclusion, similar to the type that occur in IAB complex irons, was discovered in the IIIAB Puente del Zacate iron; it is unclear how this occurred (Ruzicka, 2014).

 The IIIAB iron group constitutes ~33% of all iron meteorites recovered.
 Structural evidence shows that the meteorite went through a molten stage on its parent body.
 Based on cooling rate models, the diameter of the parent body is estimated to have been ~100 km, taking ~50 m.y. for the core to solidify.
 In a study by Yang et al. (2006, 2010), a wide range of cooling rates was found for IIIAB irons, from 60° to 340°K/m.y.
 They propose that the IIIAB parent body had its silicate mantle mostly stripped off during one or more impact events prior to kamacite formation and while it was still molten, and that it crystallized from the surface towards the core resulting in lower cooling rates for the more highly insulated, high-Ni subset.
+The HfW chronometer indicates that the core formed ~1.2 m.y. after CAIs, while the PdAg chronometer indicates that cooling below the closure temperature for this isotopic system occurred by ~4 m.y. after CAIs (Mathes et al., (2015).
+Therefore, they reasoned that given a large parent body size of ~100 km, the removal of the mantle by impacts would have necessarily occurred prior to ~4 m.y. after CAIs.
 Notably, a genetic relationship between groups IIIAB and IIIE has been posited based primarily on matching Cu isotopic systematics (Bishop et al., 2012).

 The O-isotopic composition of chromites was ascertained for Cape York and other IIIAB irons (Franchi et al., 2013).
 Curiously, the values show that Cape York (0.27) has a discrepant O-isotopic composition from the others studied (0.18), while the main group pallasites have an identical O-isotopic composition to the others (0.18 (±0.02) ).
 The different value for Cape York was ascribed by the investigative team to either multiple sources for the chromites, structural diversity of the IIIAB parent body, or an origin for Cape York on a separate parent body.